2021 Highest Paid Soil Sciences Graduates

 While working on their bachelor's, soil sciences majors at UW - Stevens Point accumulate an average of around $21,613 in student debt.
 The average monthly payment of a loan this size is about $250, assuming that the borrower is on a 10-year repayment plan.Request Information

 The #2 spot in this year's ranking belongs to Southern Illinois University Carbondale.
-SIUC is a large public school located in the small city of Carbondale.
-The average salary for a student who gets a bachelor's degree in soil sciences from the school is $40,900.
+SIUC is a fairly large public school located in the small city of Carbondale.
+Students who receive their bachelor's in soil sciences from the school go on to jobs that make an average salary of $40,900.

 Soil Sciences majors at SIUC take out an average of $17,071 in student loans while working on their bachelor's degree.Request Information

 After completing their bachelor's degree, soil sciences graduates from Colorado State carry an average student debtload of $18,266.
 This translates to an average monthly loan payment of $157, based on a 10-year repayment plan.Request Information

 The #4 spot in this year's ranking belongs to Michigan State University.
-Michigan State is a fairly large public school located in the small city of East Lansing.
+Michigan State is a fairly large public school located in the city of East Lansing.
 Soil Sciences majors who obtain their bachelor's from the school make an average salary of $35,700.

 Soil Sciences majors at Michigan State take out an average of $19,937 in student loans while working on their bachelor's degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $201.Request Information